• Skip to primary navigation

 • Preheat oven to 400 degrees.
 Line muffin pan with paper cups.
 This recipe will make 12 muffins.

-• Toss fruit in 2 tablespoon of the flour and set aside.
+• Toss diced strawberries in 2 tablespoon of flour and set aside.

 • In a large bowl, combine remaining flour, baking powder, salt and sugar.
 Stir together until thoroughly combined.